deep-security/smartcheck-helm/README.md

 ## Getting started

+### Getting an activation code

+We recommend that you register for a 30-day trial license [code](https://go2.trendmicro.com/geoip/trial-168).
+Deep Security Smart Check will operate without an activation code; however, malware pattern updates will not be available and you will see a warning message in the administration console.

+### Installing Helm

 Deep Security Smart Check uses the `helm` package manager for Kubernetes.

-### Installing Helm

 You will need `helm` version `v2.14.1` or later.
 There's a handy [quickstart](https://docs.helm.sh/using_helm/#quickstart) that will help you get started, or if you like living dangerously: